-- 1 Character of Certificates - 1.1 A certificate must comprise at least 60 points with a minimum of 40 points at or above the level of the qualification. - 1.2 A short course certificate comprises fewer than 60 points. - 2 Admission to Certificate Programmes - 2.1 In order to be admitted to a certificate an applicant shall normally have completed the requirements as detailed in Part B of Schedule Two of these Regulations. - 3 Time Limits - 3.1 The total time from first enrolment in a certificate programme until the successful completion of all requirements must not normally exceed: - 3.1.1 one year for certificates of 60 points - $3.1.2\,$ two years for certificates of greater than 60 points but fewer than or equal to 120 points - 3.1.3 four years for certificates of more than 120 points.
+- 1 Character of Certificates - 1.1 A certificate must comprise at least 60 points with a minimum of 40 points at or above the level of the qualification. - 2 Admission to Certificate Programmes - 2.1 In order to be admitted to a certificate an applicant shall normally have completed the requirements as detailed in Part B of Schedule Two of these Regulations. - 3 Time Limits - 3.1 The total time from first enrolment in a certificate programme until the successful completion of all requirements must not normally exceed: - 3.1.1 one year for certificates of 60 points - 3.1.2 two years for certificates of greater than 60 points but fewer than or equal to 120 points - 3.1.3 four years for certificates of more than 120 points.